hmcts/delete_testing/docs/index.md

 ## Slack Channels

-- `#golden-path` is for support requests to the Platform Operations team
+- `#golden-path` is for community discussion about the tutorials.
-- `#labs-build-notices` jenkins build notices channel
+- `#labs-build-notices` jenkins build notices channel.
+- `#platops-help`   is for support requests to the `Platform Operations` team.